 How much you use

-In well-balanced formulations, tallow can actually help reduce breakouts caused by over-stripping or barrier damage.
+In well-balanced formulations, many people find tallow leaves their skin feeling comfortable rather than stripped.
 But if your skin is extremely acne-prone, start slowly and monitor your skin’s response.

 How Do You Choose a High-Quality Tallow Product?